isocpp/CppCoreGuidelines/docs/gsl-intro.md

 You can try out the examples in this document on all major compilers and platforms using [this GSL reference implementation](https://github.com/microsoft/gsl).

-# gsl::span: "What is gsl::span for?"
+# gsl::span: "What is gsl::span, and what is it for?"

 `gsl::span` is a replacement for `(pointer, length)` pairs to refer to a sequence of contiguous objects.
 It can be thought of as a pointer to an array, but that knows its bounds.

+For example, a `span<int,7>` refers to a sequence of seven contiguous `int`s.

+A `span` does not own the elements it points to.
+It is not a container like an `array` or a `vector`, it is a view into the contents of such a container.

 ## span parameters: "How should I choose between span and traditional (ptr, length) parameters?"